understanding-search/maze-dataset/docs/paper/paper.md

 ## Tokenized Output Formats {#tokenized-output-formats}

-Autoregressive transformer models can be quite sensitive to the exact format of the input data, and may use delimiter tokens to perform reasoning steps [@pfau2024dotbydot].
-To facilitate systematic investigation of this, we provide a variety of tokenized output formats.
+Autoregressive transformer models can be quite sensitive to the exact format of input data, and may even use delimiter tokens to perform reasoning steps [@pfau2024dotbydot; @spies2024causalworldmodels].
+To facilitate systematic investigation of the effects of different representations of data on text model performance, we provide a variety of tokenized text output formats.

 We convert mazes to token sequences in two steps.
 First, the maze is stringified using [`as_tokens()`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDataset.as_tokens).
 The [`MazeTokenizerModular`](https://understanding-search.github.io/maze-dataset/maze_dataset/tokenization.html#MazeTokenizerModular) class provides a powerful interface for configuring maze stringification behavior.
 Second, the sequence of strings is tokenized into integers using `encode()`.
 Tokenization uses a fixed vocabulary for simplicity.
 Mazes up to $50 \times 50$ are supported when using a unique token for each position, and up to $128 \times 128$ are supported when positions in the maze are represented as a pair of coordinates.